vanilla-rtb/rapid-bidder/README.md

 >To update to the latest version of vanilla-rtb stack use the following commands \:

 * git clone --recursive git@github.com:vanilla-rtb/rapid-bidder.git vanilla-rtb/rapid-bidder
-* git submodule foreach git pull
+* git submodule update --recursive --remote
-* git submodule sync --recursive
+* git pull --recurse-submodules

 ###*(&#x1F4D7;) To build DSP suite of services use following commands in the root of dsp*